jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.11.10         How to reject the emails?

-If you don’t want to receive the email from someone any more, you can select “Reject Email” operation.
+If you don’t want to receive the email from someone any more, you can select "Reject Email" operation.

-1) In reading page, select “Reject Email” in “More” to remind you whether to add his/her email address to the “Blacklist” and click **OK** to include the recipient in the blacklist.
+1) In reading page, select "Reject Email" in "More" to remind you whether to add his/her email address to the "Blacklist" and click **OK** to include the recipient in the blacklist.

 2) In the email list page of a folder, select the email to be rejected, click **OK**, the system will add the email address to the blacklist, to reach the purpose of rejecting the email sent from this address.